TrevorFrench/blog/source/_posts/How-I-Completed-Half-of-my-M-S-in-Two-Months.md

 The structure of the program has allowed me to accomplish a lot in my personal life as well as my academic life.
 During this time I was able to maintain side projects (like my personal website), start a new job (sometimes working 70+ hours a week), and relocate for work.

-I look forward to completing my degree this year and sharing what I’ve learned.
+I look forward to completing my degree this year and sharing what I&#39;ve learned.